 People with mental health disorders often struggle with the obligations of daily life, including employment, social situations, and day-to-day tasks.
 People with depression can undoubtedly exhibit those signs as it is one of the most prevalent mental health disorders around.
 Other mental illnesses include:

 Mental illnesses such as depression affect people of every nationality, origin, educational, and socioeconomic level.
 A mental health disorder can occur at any age, but three-fourths of all mental illness starts at age 24, according to the APA.

 What’s more, mental illness can impact people at varying degrees.
-A condition can hardly ever interfere with someone’s daily life.
-For someone else, a mental illness can be so debilitating that it may require hospitalization.
+For some, the condition may not interfere much with daily life, but for others it may be so debilitating that it requires hospitalization.

 The symptoms common of all mental illness include: